+EMS Transfer of Care Times.
+EMS-to-Emergency Department transfer of care times have gradually improved since reaching significantly high levels last month.
 MIEMSS encourages leaders to continue collaborative discussions with hospitals on strategies to transfer care from EMS to hospital staff in an efficient fashion.
-In addition, MIEMSS also recommends maximizing use of the following tools:
+In addition, MIEMSS will keep the following tools available for use by EMS clinicians:

-- Pandemic Triage Protocol.
-This protocol is a safe and effective measure for evaluating patients who may be able to remain at home and advising them about self-care.
-Please reinforce use of this protocol with EMS clinicians in your jurisdiction. - Direct to Triage Protocol.
+Pandemic Triage Protocol.
+This protocol is a safe and effective measure for evaluating patients with a likely viral syndrome who may be able to remain at home and advising them about selfcare.

+- Direct to Triage Protocol.
 This protocol enables delivery of stable patients to the ED triage waiting area.
 Of note, it is important that the patient report be conveyed to nursing staff when using this protocol.

-MIEMSS sincerely appreciates the great flexibility of Maryland's EMS clinicians and jurisdictions as they respond to these unprecedented challenges in our health care system.
+MIEMSS sincerely appreciates the great flexibility of Maryland's EMS clinicians and jurisdictions as they respond to challenges in our health care system.
 MIEMSS will continue to advocate for additional strategies and resources to provide assistance in any way possible.